awknode/homelab-2/README.md

 ```
 cd ~/Projects/private/homelab-private/deploy/mysecrets
-cat argocd-bootstrap-core-apps-repo.yaml | kubeseal | kubectl apply -f  -
+cat argocd-bootstrap-core-apps-repo.yaml | kubeseal > argocd-bootstrap-core-apps-repo-encrypted.yaml
+kubectl apply -f argocd-bootstrap-core-apps-repo-encrypted.yaml
 ```
-we display the contents of argocd-bootstrap-core-apps-repo.yaml use kubeseal to send it to the cluster and then kubeapply it to the cluster in encrypted format.
+we display the contents of argocd-bootstrap-core-apps-repo.yaml use kubeseal to send it to the cluster and then save the encrypted output to argocd-bootstrap-core-apps-repo-encrypted.yaml then we use kubectl apply -f to send it to the cluster.
+You can also git add/commit/push the -encrypted.yaml to the repo

 the rest of the core apps can by synced in one go, only external-dns will need another secret, containing the credentials ( such as cloudflare`s api key/token ) so the cluster can update external dns.